 - Test during development not only on release day

 - Use frameworks like bootstrap to get a working basis faster

 Test during development

-To help with this I suggest you use a standards compliant browsers (no, not IE) for testing while you develop a feature or page.
-After it works in the browser of your choice (and therefor in all standards compliant browsers) you can then move on to testing in older browsers like Internet Explorer.
-Of course this is only possible if you properly defined your targeted browsers at the beginning of each project.
+To help with this I suggest you use standards-compliant browsers (no, not IE) for testing while you develop a feature or page.
+After it works in the browser of your choice (and therefore in all standards-compliant browsers) you can then move on to testing in older browsers like Internet Explorer.
+Of course, this is only possible if you properly defined your targeted browsers at the beginning of each project.

 Where to get all the browsers?